front-commerce/developers.front-commerce.com/source/docs/advanced/theme/overview.md

 ---
 id: theme-overview
 title: Overview
+description: In this section, you will learn advanced information about theming in Front-Commerce.
 ---

-In this section, you will learn advanced information about theming in Front-Commerce.

 You can already find documentation for: